omopockettool/omo-money-app/docs/RULES.md

 Bug 3
 I found another!
 When adding a new item in an existing item list it is listing when save but if i refresh or delete the same problems we found in the item list entity in the dashboard view

+you were adding extra logs when the rate limit stoped us. resume so we can check what is happening with the current issue about adding new items to item lists.

+read the RULES.md to get context of the project and then start reviewing the current bugs